hpquintana/CarpetMagic/README.md

-Website for Carpet Magic LLC
+Website for Carpet Magic LLC 2016
-Completed on October 2016
-Created using HTML,CSS, and jQuery